-There are a number of things you can do to manage the side effects of Toremifene.
+There are a number of things you can do to manage the side effects of toremifene.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-There are a few of things you can do to help hot flashes.
-Several medications have been studied, including clonidine (a blood pressure medication), some low-dose antidepressants (such as venlafaxine and Prozac), and gabapentin.
+There are a few things you can do to help with hot flashes.
+Several medications have been shown to help with symptoms, including clonidine (a blood pressure medication), low doses of certain antidepressants (such as venlafaxine and Prozac), and gabapentin.
 Non-medical recommendations include:

 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).
 If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
 Blood thinners can be given.
 Call your doctor or nurse.

 Depression may occur as a result of some of the biological changes occurring in your body and/or your emotional response to some of these changes.
-Either way, symptoms of depression may include sadness, sleep and appetite changes, as well as a lack of desire to do the activities you once enjoyed.
+Symptoms of depression may include sadness, sleep and appetite changes, as well as a lack of desire to do the activities you once enjoyed.
 This is very treatable.
 Please talk to your doctor or nurse if you feel that you are experiencing any of these symptoms.

 Patients with cancer that has spread to the bone may experience pain or discomfort at the tumor site after starting toremifene, but this should decrease over time and should be managed with pain medication.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink’s section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

-Vaginal dryness and related painful intercourse is one of the more common side effects of cancer therapy.
-Vaginal lubricants and moisturizers can help with these concerns.
-Learn more about specific recommendations for dealing with this side effect.
-In addition, the desire for sex may decrease during treatment.
+Vaginal dryness and related painful intercourse is one of the more common side effects of cancer therapy in women.
+Vaginal lubricants and moisturizers (longer lasting form of moisturizers) can help with these concerns.
+Talk to your healthcare team for more suggestions in managing this side effect.

 Women taking this medication have an increased risk of getting cataracts.
-You should get a yearly eye exam by an ophthalmologist.
+You should have a yearly eye exam by an ophthalmologist.
 Report any vision changes, cloudy or blurry vision, difficulty with night vision, sensitivity to light, fading or yellowing of colors, as these can be symptoms of cataracts.